 Accommodation is defined by the activities each camp offers.
 With 3 general categories: Land, water, or mixed.
 We highly recommend combining land with a water camp.
 But if you are short of time; using one mixed camp is good.

-Water camps offer boating, mokoros, and walking.
+Water camps offer boating, mokoro, and walking.
 They focus on the unique delta ecosystem.
 With its distinctive waterways, birds, and aquatic creatures.
 Their locations do not usually support the big game or game drives.
 As such; these are generally slower paced safaris.
 One thing to note is the levels of water as when there is drought, this can mean boating safaris may not be able to operate.

 Land based camps offer game drives and often also walking safaris.
-While there is water around, water activities are not offered here.
+While there is no water around, water activities are not offered here.
 As conditions are just not suitable.

 Mixed camps offer both land and water activities.
 However, this is subject to water levels.
 In times of drought; some of these camps can’t offer their water activities throughout the year.
 There are a couple of camps that can guarantee water and land activities all year.
 But not all of them.
 It is best to check with us when you know your dates.